Priyankakumari2003/new-homepage/README.md

 # new-homepage
-creating a web page using HTML, Intermediate CSS (grid)
+creating a new homepage using HTML, Intermediate CSS (grid)